-Amazon’s summer sales extravaganza, Prime Day, lasts a full 48 hours this year.
-From 12:00am PT Tuesday, October 13 until 11:59pm PT on Wednesday, October 14, the deals will flow on the popular shopping site.
-One of the best ways to find good prices during the sales fest will be Amazon’s Lightning Deals.
+Amazon’s summer sales extravaganza, Prime Day, is happening on June 21 this year and typically lasts a full 48 hours.
+One of the best ways to find good prices during the sales fest is Amazon’s Lightning Deals.

 Lightning Deals feature limited stock available at a low price for a limited time, with a purchase limit of one per customer per item.
-They generally offer some of the best sale prices on Amazon, which makes the demand for them that much higher.
+They generally offer some of the best sale prices during Prime Day, which makes the demand for them that much higher.

-Lightning Deals expire in two ways: The deal ends either when the time limit runs out, or when customers claim all available stock.
-Because these bargains often sell out fast, you'll want to have a plan to take advantage of the best items.
+Lightning Deals expire in two ways: Either the time limit runs out, or customers claim all available stock.
+Because these bargains often sell out fast, you’ll want to have an action plan.

 Strategy 1: Cart defense

 First, let’s review how Lightning Deals work.
-Once you claim a Lightning Deal, you have 15 minutes to checkout.
-If you don’t checkout in that time, the deal drops from your cart and becomes available for the general public.
-Or, if all stock is claimed, it goes to the next person on the Lightning Deal waitlist (we’ll get to that in a moment).
+Once you claim a Lightning Deal, you have 15 minutes to check out.
+If you don’t check out in that time, the deal drops from your cart and is back up for grabs by the general public.
+Or, if all stock is claimed, the deal goes to the next person on the Lightning Deal waitlist (we’ll get to that in a moment).

-One strategy then is to claim something you really like by putting it in your cart, quickly jump over to a price history site, check the item, and then come back to either dump it from your cart or buy it within the allotted 15 minutes.
+One strategy then is to claim something you really like by putting it in your cart, quickly jump over to a site like CamelCamelCamel or Keepa to check the item’s price history, and then come back to either dump it from your cart or buy it within the allotted 15 minutes.

 Strategy 2: Plan ahead